CatOgre70/customer-contacts/README.md

 (Ufa, Russia)

-To start application you need to have Java 17 Runtime virtual machine installed on your system, download partners_contacts-0.0.1-SNAPSHOT.jar in current folder, and execute following command:
+To start application you need to have Java 17 Runtime virtual machine installed on your system, download customer-contacts-0.2.jar in current(root) folder, and execute following command:

     java -jar customer-contacts-0.2.jar